 Remove the bit.
 Insert the new bit and tighten the collet.
 (First by hand and then with the wrench.)

-The TRIO does not come with router bits, but a set can be purchased for about $40 (like this 5 piece set from Amazon.)
+The TRIO does not come with router bits, but a Dremel 5-piece Specialty Router Bit Kit can be purchased for about $40 from Amazon (affiliate link.)
 There is also a tile cutting bit, piloted point cutting bit, and a hardwood and sheet metal bit (all available for separate purchase.)

 Be forewarned that you CANNOT use bits for a regular dremel in the TRIO.
 The shafts are different sizes.